Darialyphia/roguelite/docs/DESIGN_DOCUMENT.md

 Unit can move on the board by spending one AP per tile.

+A unit is no longer able to move during their turn once they have attacked.

 ### Attacks

 Unit can attack another nearby unit (although a card may have special effects that allows attacking other attack patterns).

 The first attack in a turn costs 1 AP.

-Subsequent attacks in the same turn will cost one more AP per additional attack (Second attack costs 2 ap, third attack costs 3 AP, etc...).
+Subsequent attacks in the same turn will cost two more AP per additional attack (Second attack costs 2 ap, third attack costs 3 AP, etc...).
+Hence, under normal circumstances, a unit will only be able to perform one attack per turn.

 Attacked units can counterattack.
 A counterattack means the unit will attack back the attacker, if able to.
 For example, some units are ranged but cannot attack in melee range, so when attack in melee range, they will not counterattack.